tnunnink/L5Sharp/README.md

 # L5Sharp

 C# object oriented API for querying and manipulating RSLogix L5X import/export files.
 The primary purpose of this library is to aid in the creation of tools that automate tasks related RSLogix PLC development.
-This project is still under development, but please feel free to reach out if you are interested in contributing.
+This project is still under development.

 ## Usage/Examples